-N SEVERAL computationally intensive operations such as finite impulse response (FIR) filters, as illustrated in Fig. 1, and fast Fourier transforms, the same input is to be multiplied by a set of coefficients-an operation known as multiple constant multiplications (MCMs).
-These operations are typical in digital signal processing (DSP) applications, and hardwired dedicated architectures are the best option for maximum performance and minimum power consumption.
+In several computationally intensive operations, such as, Finite Impulse Response (FIR) filters, as illustrated in Figure 1, and Fast Fourier Transforms (FFT), the same input is to be multiplied by a set of coefficients, an operation known as Multiple Constant Multiplications (MCM).
+These operations are typical in Digital Signal Processing (DSP) applications and hardwired dedicated architectures are the best option for maximum performance and minimum power consumption.